greenelab/deep-review/sections/04_study.md

 learning to become commonplace for biological image segmentation, we need user-friendly tools.

-We anticipate an additional kind of paradigm shift in bioimaging that will be brought about by deep learning: what if images of biological samples, from simple cell cultures to three-dimensional organoids and tissue samples, could be mined for much more extensive biologically meaningful information than is currently standard?
+We anticipate an additional paradigm shift in bioimaging that will be brought about by deep learning: what if images of biological samples, from simple cell cultures to three-dimensional organoids and tissue samples, could be mined for much more extensive biologically meaningful information than is currently standard?
 For example, a recent study demonstrated the ability to predict lineage fate in hematopoietic cells up to three generations in advance of differentiation [@doi:10.1038/nmeth.4182].
-In biomedical research, by far the most common paradigm is for biologists to decide in advance what feature to measure in images from their assay system.
+In biomedical research, most often biologists decide in advance what feature to measure in images from their assay system.
 Although classical methods of segmentation and feature extraction can produce hundreds of metrics per cell in an image, deep learning is unconstrained by human intuition and can in theory